 returning Festival-goers alike.

-- Food - About a dozen or so booths serve food from all nations.
-The
+- Food - About a dozen or so booths and food trucks serve a variety of food, including

 food is very good.
 Prices vary from "Good Value"